Sophia Loren: Later career

 In 1991, Loren received an Academy Honorary Award, which described her as "One of the genuine treasures of world cinema who, in a career rich with memorable performances, has added permanent luster to our art form."
 In 1995, she received the Golden Globe Cecil B. DeMille Award, a similar honorary award, bestowed by the Hollywood Foreign Press Association, for outstanding contributions to the world of entertainment.

-She presented Federico Fellini with his honorary Oscar in April 1993.
+Loren presented Federico Fellini with his honorary Oscar in April 1993.
 In 2009, Loren stated on Larry King Live that Fellini had planned to direct her in a film shortly before his death in 1993.
 Throughout the 1990s and 2000s, Loren was selective about choosing her films and ventured into various areas of business, including cookbooks, eyewear, jewelry, and perfume.
 She received a Golden Globe nomination for her performance in Robert Altman's film Ready to Wear (1994), co-starring Julia Roberts.

 In 1994, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to her.

 In Grumpier Old Men (1995), Loren played a femme fatale opposite Walter Matthau, Jack Lemmon, and Ann-Margret.
 The film was a box-office success and became Loren's biggest US hit in years.
 At the 20th Moscow International Film Festival in 1997, she was awarded an Honorable Prize for contribution to cinema.
 In 1999, the American Film Institute named Loren among the greatest female stars of American film history.
 In 2001, Loren received a Special Grand Prix of the Americas Award at the Montreal World Film Festival for her body of work.
 She filmed two projects in Canada during this time: the independent film Between Strangers (2002), directed by her son Edoardo and co-starring Mira Sorvino, and the television miniseries Lives of the Saints (2004).